Air Conditioner Repair Checklist

 To find out if one has blown, find your house’s main electrical panel.
 You can find this silver device on the wall in the basement, garage or closet.

 - Make sure your hands and feet aren’t wet before you touch the panel or breakers.

 - Find the breaker identified “AC” and make sure it’s in the “on” position.
-If it’s tripped, the breaker will be in the in between or “off” location.
+If it’s tripped, the breaker will be in the "off" position.

 - Firmly shift the lever back to the “on” spot.
 If it instantly triggers again, leave it alone and call us at 254-307-9572.
 A fuse that keeps turning off might mean your home has an electrical issue.

 If your thermostat isn’t telling your AC to work, it won’t activate.

 The key part is making sure it’s set to “cool” and not “heat.”
 Otherwise your air conditioning may not turn on.
 You could also receive heated air blowing from vents since the heat is running instead.